ajiteshgogoi/cozyconnect/README.md

 # Cozy Connect - Conversation Prompts

 Cozy Connect is an AI-powered conversation starter generator designed to foster natural, engaging conversations through simple, friendly questions.
-It helps break the ice and deepen connections by generating prompts that feel like questions a good friend would ask.
+It helps break the ice and deepen connections by encouraging thoughtful interactions.
 ## Features

 - **Natural Questions**: Generates conversational prompts that sound authentic and friendly